Icinga/icingaweb2/doc/06-Security.md

-groups                    | Comma-separated list of **group names** whose users should occupy this role. permissions               | Comma-separated list of **permissions** granted by this role. refusals                  | Comma-separated list of **permissions** refused by this role. monitoring/filter/objects | **Filter expression** that restricts the access to monitoring objects.
+groups                    | Comma-separated list of **group names** whose users should occupy this role. permissions               | Comma-separated list of **permissions** granted by this role. refusals                  | Comma-separated list of **permissions** refused by this role. unrestricted              | If set to `1`, owners of this role are not restricted in any way (Default: `0`) monitoring/filter/objects | **Filter expression** that restricts the access to monitoring objects.

+### Administrative Roles

+Roles that have the wildcard `*` as permission, have full access and don't need any further permissions.
+However, they are still affected by refusals.

+Unrestricted roles are supposed to allow users to access data without being limited to a subset of it.
+Once a user occupies an unrestricted role, restrictions of the same and any other role are ignored.

 ### Inheritance